 Known as the “City of Gold” for literal reasons, ‘Joburg’ is the largest city in South Africa and the economic engine running the country.
 All roads (and most flights) lead to Joburg, so most visitors will spend at least a night here.
 If you want to stay longer, be sure to visit interesting spots such as Sandton for shopping, Mandela Square for people watching, Soweto for culture, and the Apartheid Museum for history.
 There’s much more here depending on your specific interests.

 Cape Town is, in many people’s view, the prettiest and most pleasant large city in Africa.
 Set along a dramatic coastline with scenic Table Mountain providing the backdrop, Cape Town has something for everyone.
 Nature lovers can enjoy the mountains, hills, gardens and coastline.
 History buffs can view buildings dating back hundreds of years or boat to Robben Island, the site of Nelson Mandela’s incarceration for many years.
 Art lovers can stroll through galleries full of African and contemporary art, such as the Zeitz Museum which is the the largest museum of contemporary African art in the world.
-And those who appreciate fine dining with find a wide range of world-class restaurants and styles of food (including Cape Malay) to please any palate.
+And those who appreciate fine dining will find a wide range of world-class restaurants and styles of food (including Cape Malay) to please any palate.

 For any wine enthusiast or “foodie” and for those who love history and beautiful scenery, the Winelands area in the Western Cape is a must-see.
 The stars of the Winelands are Paarl, Franschhoek, and Stellenbosch, and they can be visited in a day or easily spread over a week for oenophiles.
 No matter what the pace, visitors are sure to enjoy the many varietals produced here — be sure to try local favorites such as sauvignon blancs and pinotage — and some of the best meals they’ve ever had.
 Several Winelands restaurants have been rated top in the world.
 Accommodations choices include quaint bed & breakfasts and luxury hotels.